duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/07-duckling_controller/01_project-report-duckling_controller.md

 <p>&nbsp;</p>

-1. with the groud truth target POSE
+1. with the ground truth target POSE.
 2. with estimated POSE.

 <p>&nbsp;</p>